AlexRudd/cloudformation-docker-registry/README.md

 **This template assumes you already have an SSH key pair, an s3 bucket, and an SSL certificate created/uploaded to your AWS account**

 * Upload the template to s3
-* Go to the CloudFormation service dash and click "Create Stack"
+* Go to the CloudFormation service dash and click `Create Stack`
-* paste the s3 link to the upload template into the "Specify an Amazon S3 template URL" box
+* paste the s3 link to the upload template into the `Specify an Amazon S3 template URL` box
 * Fill out the Stack name and parameter fields as per the instructions below
-* Click through to the "Review" page and double check your stack details
+* Click through to the `Review` page and double check your stack details
 * Tick the capabilities box that will allow the template to create IAM resources
-* Click "Create" !
+* Click `Create` !
-* Once the stack reaches state: CREATE_COMPLETE you can create the appropriate Route53 record set
+* Once the stack reaches state: `CREATE_COMPLETE` you can create the appropriate Route53 record set

 ## Parameters